Early Childhood Education and Care

 • Likely Job Outcome

-Certificate III: Early childhood educator, outside school hours assistant, family daycare worker, preschool assistant.
+Certificate III: Early childhood educator, family daycare educator.

 • Teaching Methods and Assessment